About the Daily Telegraph:

 Should I use The Telegraph Money Transfer?

 In our opinion, there is nothing wrong with using Telegraph International Money Transfer.
-The Telegraph is a very respectable establishment and Moneycorp is one of the best rated companies on Money Transfer Comparison with a rating of 95.2%.
-The only question you need to ask yourself is why not sign up with Moneycorp directly or through our referral link below that makes you eligible for no fees and preferred rates:
+The Telegraph is a very respectable establishment and Moneycorp is one of the best rated companies on Money Transfer Comparison.
+On the hand, why not simply sign up with Moneycorp directly?